Construction of G_2-instantons via twisted connected sums: Inelasticity of asymptotically stable Hartshorne-Serre bundles

 \section{Inelasticity of asymptotically stable Hartshorne-Serre bundles}

 \begin{defi} Let $(Z,\kd)$ be a building block and $E$ a bundle on $Z$.
 We say that $E$ is \emph{inelastic} if

-\end{defi} This condition means that there are no global deformations of the bundle $E$ which maintain $E_{|S}$ fixed at infinity.
+\end{defi} This condition means that there are no global deformations of the bundle $E$ which keep fixed the bundle ``at infinity'' $E_{|S}$.
 Section \ref{sec: inelasticity of AS bundles} provides a characterisation of inelasticity in the case of asymptotically stable bundles, for then one may relate the freedom to extend $E$ and the dimension of the moduli space $\mcal^{s}_{\kd,\mathcal{A}}(v_E)$.
-Section \ref{sec: Inelasticity of H-S bundles} specialises this result to Hartshorne-Serre bundles, expressing the half-dimension of the moduli space in terms of the construction data.
+In Section \ref{sec: Inelasticity of H-S bundles} we apply this to Hartshorne-Serre bundles, by computing the dimension of the moduli space in terms of the construction data.
 These results hold for general building blocks and may be of independent interest.